Source–message–channel–receiver model of communication: Overview and basic components

-The Source-Message-Channel-Receiver model is usually described as a linear transmission model of communication.
-Its main focus is to identify the basic components of communication and to show how their characteristics shape the communicative process.
+The SMCR model is usually described as a linear transmission model of communication.
+Its main focus is to identify the basic parts of communication and to show how their characteristics shape the communicative process.
 In this regard, Berlo understands his model as "a model of the ingredients of communication".
 He identifies four basic components: source, message, channel, and receiver.
 The source is the party that wants to communicate an idea.
 They have to encode this idea in the form of a message.
 The message contains the information to be transmitted.
 The channel is the means used to send the message.
 The receiver is the audience for whom the message is intended.
 They have to decode it to understand it.

 Despite the emphasis on only four basic components, Berlo initially identifies a total of six components.
 The two additional components are encoder and decoder.
 The encoder is responsible for translating the idea into a message and the decoder is responsible for translating the message back into an idea.
 Berlo holds that these six components are necessary to account for communication in its most general sense.
 However, the model can be simplified to four components for regular person-to-person communication.
 This is the case because source and encoder can be grouped together as one entity, just like decoder and receiver.
 In this regard, Berlo speaks of the source-encoder and the decoder-receiver.
 Treating the additional components separately is especially relevant for technical forms of communication.
 For example, in the case of a telephone conversation, the message is transmitted as an electrical signal and the telephone devices act as encoder and decoder.

-Each of the four main components is characterized by various subcomponents that influence the communicative process.
-Berlo's main interest in discussing the different components and subcomponents of communication is to study the conditions of the fidelity of communication.
+Each of the four main components is characterized by parts that influence the communicative process.
+Berlo's main interest in discussing them is to study the conditions of the fidelity of communication.
 For Berlo, every communication is motivated by a goal the source intends to achieve and fidelity means that the source gets what they want.
 Fidelity is also called effectiveness and is the opposite of noise.